1) Mice inspired the film, but it wasn't Mickey or Minnie

 I went to [former MPAA head] Jack Valenti, who's a friend of mine, and I said, 'Jack, why don't we do a rating called PG-13, which would suit films like Gremlins and Indy 2?'
 Jack said, 'Leave it to me' and later Red Dawn became the first PG-13 film later that year, and the rest is box-office history.

 4) That Gremlins connection to Ghostbusters

 Warner Brothers had originally scheduled Gremlins to be their Christmas 1984 anchor movie, but when they heard about Columbia Pictures' new Ghostbusters, they felt the need to compete against the film and pushed Gremlins up to a summer release rushing it a bit into theaters.

 5) That Gremlins connection to Back To The Future

 Kingston Falls is the wonderful mid-American town that is ransacked in Gremlins.
-That same town also appears in film as Lone Pine/Twin Pines in Back to the Future as both films were shot on the exact same set.
+That same town also appears in film as Hill Valley in Back to the Future as both films were shot on the exact same set.
+Great Scott!

 6) Originally Gizmo and Stripe were a single character